xamantra/momentum/docs/restart-app.md

 - If you are using persistent navigation, we need to call `Router.resetWithContext<Home>` to set the initial page when the app restarts.
 - `Momentum.restart(...)` called the method `momentum()`.
-- Requires context so you need to call this inside a widget like button click.
+- Requires context so you need to call this inside a widget like a button click.